rockstardotb/terraform_project/README.md

 $ make exec

-Note, to use the docker container, you need to create a file named 'awsKeys.sh' in the terraform_project directory.
-Within the file, export variables for your AWS access key ID and secret key.
+Note, to when first running the container, you need to export variables for your AWS access key ID and secret key.
 It should look like the following:

-#!/bin/sh

 export AWS_ACCESS_KEY_ID=<it>key_id goes here</it>